Now Reading

 The One Thing We’re Called to Post-Election

-Facebook has been an emotional roller coaster for me—some people infuriating me, others bringing me to tears.
+Social media has been an emotional roller coaster for me—some people infuriating me, others bringing me to tears.
 In times like this, it’s easy to sit back on supposed party lines and be too willing to die on mountains we’ve scraped together ourselves.
 Yet social media has also served as a great reminder of what we, as Christians, are called to do in times like this: Connect with people in their uncertainty.

 Whatever side of the party lines you stand on, it’s obvious our country is hurting.

 Many are grieving for a candidate who most of America thought would be the victor—as well as her policies, beliefs and perspectives.
-Some are grieving the progress they thought the first woman President would bring, others are grieving certain policies a Trump presidency promises.
+Some are grieving the progress they thought the first woman President would bring, others are grieving certain policies another Trump presidency promises.

 If you know people who are upset towards the results, allow them the space to grieve—and grieve well.
 Don’t belittle or dismiss these feelings, even if you disagree with them.